A complete guide to the types of inventory

 However, let’s return to the task of classifying inventory.

-Now that different types of inventory have been laid out, let’s dive deeper into what each category consists of and what to keep in mind when managing them.
+Here’s what each type consists of and what to keep in mind when managing it.

 Raw materials